AdobeDocs/campaign-classic.en/help/production/using/locate-tomcat-version.md

 1. Navigate to the *\tomcat-7\lib* subfolder within the Adobe Campaign installation folder (for example, *C:\Program Files\ [Installation_folder]* in Windows, or */usr/local/neolane/nl6* in Linux).

-    If you are running an older version of Adobe Campaign using Tomcat v6, use *\tomcat-6\lib*.

 1. Copy the file *catalina.jar* to an outside temporary folder (for example, your desktop) and rename the extension from .jar to .zip.

 1. Unzip the copied file.
 It will result in many subfolders and files.